bordeaux-neurocampus/OS-Workshop-2023/index.md

 **Free registration**: we believe in making Open Science accessible to all.
 That is why registration, practical workshops, and coffee breaks are completely free of charge.

+**The lectures are open to everyone.
+However, only 30 places are available to attend the workshops**

 **Comprehensive program**: Our workshop is designed to cater to both theoretical and practical needs.
 The program includes engaging theoretical sessions where you will gain a deep understanding of the principles and components of Open Science.
 Additionally, hands-on practical workshops will equip you with the skills and tools needed to implement Open Science practices seamlessly in your research.

 **Targeted audience**: This workshop is specifically tailored for PhD students, Post Docs, and Early Career Researchers in Life Sciences.
 We understand the challenges one can face in the early stages of a career, and our workshop aims to provide you with the knowledge and resources to excel in the evolving research landscape.